skippednote/kashmir/README.md

 - Scripts Lint
   - `gulp scripts-lint`
   - To check scripts for errors and warnings.
+- Performance
+  - `gulp performance`
+  - To check the stats of the stylesheets.
 - SVG
   - `gulp svg`
   - To combine multiple SVG files into a single sprite.